deffen3/rally_game/README.md

 TODO:
 1. Create a Hitbox component, and create a hitbox detection function - in progress
 1. Add current weapon type icon into UI - DONE
-1. Improve missile heat-seeking tracking - pretty good now
+1. Improve missile heat-seeking tracking - pretty good now, still has bugs though
 1. Add simple AI opponents - DONE
-1. AI sword mode seems to not work very well, bad target tracking when in reverse?
+1. AI sword mode seems to not work very well, bad target tracking when in reverse? - FIXED DONE
 1. Improve collision algorithms
 1. What happens when you die from collision?
 Lose a gun-level?
 If another player recently hit you then they get the kill?
 1. Put weapon properties into a .ron config file
 1. Vehicle mass should affect physics
 1. Weapon type should affect vehicle mass
 1. Visible Shield and Armor icons.
 Shield should be a faint bubble over top vehicle.
-Armor can be some grey stuff surrounding your vehicles sides.
+Armor can be some grey stuff surrounding your vehicles sides. - DONE
-1. Weapon icon blinks if weapon on cooldown?
+1. Weapon icon blinks if weapon on cooldown? - DONE
 1. UI Transform works different on Mac?
 UI is in the middle of the screen.

 ## How to run